claudhu/python_practice/HowToUseZip.md

         yield tuple(result)
  ```

 The left-to-right evaluation order of the iterables is guaranteed.
-This makes possible an idiom for clustering a data series into n-length groups using zip(*[iter(s)]*n).
+This makes possible an idiom for clustering a data series into n-length groups using `zip1(*[iter(s)]*n)`.

 zip() should only be used with unequal length inputs when you don’t care about trailing, unmatched values from the longer iterables.
-If those values are important, use itertools.zip_longest() instead.
+If those values are important, use `itertools.zip_longest()` instead.

 zip() in conjunction with the * operator can be used to unzip a list: